 Functioning Among the Ekklesia

-Many of God’s people struggle with their identity in Jesus Christ and the purpose He has laid out for His Body.
+Many people are struggling with their identity in Christ and the purpose he has laid out for them.
 They feel discontent, disconnected and empty, but cannot put their finger on what exactly it is.
-What they do know is that they feel that they being choked off from expressing true power and love by feeling obligated to comply within a ritual structure.
+What they do know is that they feel that they are being choked into complying to a structured ritual.

 And behold, I am sending the promise of my Father upon you.
 But stay in the city until you are clothed with power from on high.” – Luke 24:49

-It is futile to initiate anything among the ekklesia until there is power from Jesus Christ to carry out what He wants us to do.
-Anything that deviates from this is simply soulish, or man-centered that usurps the essential component of the Holy Spirit to function.
-Man-centered activities and programs created to meet the needs of the people are absent of power because they miss out on the essential ingredient, the power of the Holy Spirit.
+It is futile to initiate anything among the ekklesia until there is power from Holy Spirit to carry out what God wants you to do.
+Anything that deviates from this will focus on man being in control in an agenda that usurps the essential component of doing things that are Spirit led.
+All the man-driven activities, programs and liturgies are futile endeavors because man is the guide instead of the Holy Spirit.